Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 Course offerings will be available approximately 2 weeks beofore the start of priority registration.
 Self-Service includes a searchable “Course Catalog” database that includes course sections and meeting times.
 Course schedules will also be available on the Academic Scheduling website as they have been in the past.

 WHAT DOES A SELF-SERVICE COURSE PLAN LOOK LIKE?

 It’s a one-week calendar that displays course sections you plan to take.

 HOW DO I ADD A COURSE TO MY PLAN?

 Use Self-Service’s Course Catalog to find the course.
-Click “Add Course to Plan” and select the Spring 2019 term.
+Click “Add Course to Plan” and select the appropriate term.
 This adds the course to the Plan and Schedule tool used to place a specific section of the course on your calendar.